alexwailan/Bushwalk/README.md

 # Bushwalk

 ## Introduction
-Lodestone provides variant calls as vcf files.
-Bushwalk takes the Lodestone output and prepares the data of each sample for input into the snippy-core module of Snippy.
+Sometimes you have variant calls as vcf files.
+Bushwalk takes the vcf files and prepares the data of each sample for input into the snippy-core module of Snippy.
 We're going on a bushwalk!

 ## Dependencies
 ------